YumouFei/YumouFei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm an undergraduate student at the [School of Mathematical Sciences, Peking University](https://www.math.pku.edu.cn/), where my area of concentration is [probability](https://pkuprobability.com/studies/undergraduate/).
+I am a graduate student in [EECS at MIT](https://www.eecs.mit.edu/), specializing in [theory of computation](https://toc.csail.mit.edu/).
+I'm an undergraduate student at the [School of Mathematical Sciences, Peking University](https://www.math.pku.edu.cn/), with a concentration in [probability](https://pkuprobability.com/studies/undergraduate/).
+During my undergraduate years, I was fortunate to receive guidance and support from Professors Xi Chen, Jian Ding, and Pinyan Lu.

-My research interests lie broadly in theoretical computer science, probability theory and combinatorics.